lchromel/figma-textgen-backend/tone.md

 # YANGO COPYWRITING PROMPT – FINAL REFINED VERSION

+**Do not use the name of the country in either the title or the sabline**

 ## BRAND INSIGHT
 The world and life are changing fast.
 Users make thousands of decisions daily.
 When an idea hits — big or small — Yango helps them act *now*.
 **Where there’s a will, there’s a Yango way.**